Cookizz/AudioTrackMp3Player/README.md

                 minBufferSize,
                 AudioTrack.MODE_STREAM);

-5. Decode the mp3 stream by Decoder and feed the PCM product to `AudioTrack`.
+5. Decode the mp3 stream by Decoder and feed PCM chunks to `AudioTrack`.

         Header header;
         for(; framesReaded-- > 0 && (header = bitstream.readFrame()) != null;) {